sotrh/learn-wgpu/docs/beginner/tutorial4-buffer/README.md

 ![Magenta pentagon in window](./indexed-pentagon.png)

 ## Challenge
 Create a more complex shape than the one we made (aka. more than three triangles) using a vertex buffer and an index buffer.
+Toggle between the two with the space key.